 The world is a magical place.
 Even though today, with the Internet and all modern technologies at our disposal, we are inclined to think that people around the world are all alike, this is not the case.
+Although one thing is certain – we all like to have fun and play games or play on luckystreet.com – there are still many differences that we may not be aware of.
 The globe is bigger than we might think at first, and there are countless cultures present, all beautiful, unique, and valuable in their own way.
 When we look at the other side of the world, one of the countries that stand out most prominently is Japan.
 The jewel of the East, Japan has captivated the imagination of all who explored its culture and history for centuries.
 But what makes Japanese culture so unique, compared to the rest of the world?

 The history of Japan

 A good starting point for finding the answer is in Japan’s history.
 Its seclusion from the land part of Asia enabled for a separate culture to be formed, ever since the prehistoric period; however, its proximity to China has enabled for Japan to be influenced by numerous elements from the Chinese culture, which the Japanese were able to integrate and perfect in their own way.
 A good example of this is the Japanese adaptation of Chinese characters for writing, despite having little in common with China aside from being close to it.

 Japan also experienced periods of isolation from the outside world that lasted for a while, one of them even lasting for almost two hundred years, which enabled them to develop their culture independently from the influence of the rest of the world.